-The maximum period of well-paid post-natal leave is 9 months, of which 3 months is well paid.
-There is no entitlement to Early Childhood Education and Care (ECEC) and the compulsory school age is six years though the Ministry of National Education aims to reduce this to 5 years starting from 2023.
-Publicly provided ECEC services are available from 36 months and services for younger children are only available from private providers.

-For ECEC attendance levels, see 'relationship between leave and ECEC entitlements' on cross-country comparisons page.
+- The maximum period of post-natal leave is nine months, of which three months is well paid.
+There is no entitlement to Early Childhood Education and Care (ECEC), and the compulsory school age is six years.
+However, parents can request start their five-year-old child at school if they wish to, i.e., between 60 to 72 months, in which case children are allowed to start formal primary education voluntarily.
+Publicly provided ECEC services are available from 36 months and services for younger children are only available from private providers. - The level of attendance at formal ECEC services for children under and over three years of age is very low, well below the OECD average.
+For actual attendance levels, see 'relationship between leave and ECEC entitlements' on the cross-country comparisons page.

-3.Changes in policy since April 2021 (including proposals currently under discussion)
+3. Changes in policy since April 2022 (including proposals currently under discussion)

-No changes reported.
+• No changes reported.